samarthkeshari/CS410-MP2.4/README.md

 ## Grading

-You must beat the baseline on the leaderboard to get full credit.
+You must beat the "baseline" on the leaderboard to get full credit, i.e. your "Overall Score" should be greater than the Overall Score of the baseline.
+The last column on the Leaderboard indicates whether you completed this requirement or not (1 or 0).

+The leaderboard also shows more details of the performance (NDCG@10).
+"Overall Score" is computed as 0.1* NDCG@10 on APNews + 0.3* NDCG@10 on Cranfield + 0.1* NDCG@10 on Faculty dataset.

 ## Bonus: Top ranked in Search Competition Leaderboard

 Try to get a top position in the competition leaderboard.
 The higher your rank is, the more extra credit you will receive.
 Our grading formula for the competition is  5-(Rank-1)/10, where Rank is the position of the student.

 You will not immediately see the extra credit on Coursera.
-We will add it later
+We will add it later.